kerin17/Suicide_Risk_Detection/README.md

 - NLP can effectively identify language patterns associated with mental health struggles.
 - Combining illness classification with suicide risk prediction allows for a more nuanced and targeted detection model.
-- Such models could support mental health professionals in early screening and triage efforts.
+- Such model could support mental health professionals in early screening and triage efforts.

 ---